 Often privacy controls are spread throughout an organisation with staff having different levels of control, the Data Protection Officer is ultimately accountable for the organisation’s privacy arrangements, including your privacy framework and compliance with privacy-related obligations.

-Our Virtual DPO will work closely with all areas of the operation and management, compliance and legal teams to identify legal and regulatory obligations.
+Our Virtual Data Protection Officer (DPO) will work closely with all areas of the operation and management, compliance and legal teams to identify legal and regulatory obligations.

 Data Protection Service

-8. Corporate data privacy and cyber security training and awareness
+- Corporate data privacy and cybersecurity training and awareness

 what safeguards to apply) are in compliance with the GDPR